-As we get closer to 30, and the ideas of starting a family keep sparking our interest, I think of the places that may be the most difficult to travel with a young child.
-New Zealand, being over 24 hours worth of traveling time away, is tugging at my heart, but India and Thailand are close behind.
+As we get closer to 30, and the ideas of starting a family keeps sparking our interest, I think of the places that may be the most difficult to travel with a young child.
+New Zealand, being over 24 hours worth of traveling time away, is tugging at my heart, but Argentina and Thailand are close behind.
 Time and money can be a big factor when traveling far from home, so I also like to think our honeymoon in Hawaii was “far, far away”.
-Everyone has different ideas of what a long trip looks like, so stick with what your vacation time and budget allows.
+Everyone has different ideas of what a long trip looks like, so stick with what your vacation time and budget allow.

 The further you get from home, the more you’ll be out of your comfort zone, and that’s always a trip to remember.

 Take a trip where you allow yourself to fully immerse in the local culture.
 Guess what?
 This doesn’t have to be far away!
 One of my favorite parts of traveling is experiencing the culture of other cities and countries.
 I love diving into the food, music, history, and entertainment of a place.
 The U.S. is so diverse, it’d be easy to have a weekend trip and feel like you experienced another culture.
 Think of Nashville compared to Miami, or South Dakota compared to San Diego.
 After all, that’s what makes America so great.
 I love asking locals for recommendations because I know I’ll get the most authentic experience by seeing a new place through the eyes of a local.

 Another cultural trip on my list is Cuba!
 I haven’t done much research to see how it survived the recent hurricanes, but I would love to experience the food, music, people, and architecture there.